wwpa65/Election_Analysis/README.md

 Example 1.
-Defining and including functions for each calculation and printing For example, calculation for county can be one function and calculating candidate results can be another function
+Defining and including functions for each calculation and printing For example, calculation for county can be one function and calculating candidate results can be another function This way, the length of the code can be minimized.

 Example 2.
-Sort results for candidates and counties in the descending order in order to print the results that show the winner (or higher voter turnout) on top of the tist.
+Sort results for candidates and counties to show the results in ranking order (highest to lowest in the list, descending Order)

 Example 3.
 Adding additional visualization: Pie Chart, Bar graph)